jhvanderschee/hugobricks/content/_index.md

 ---
 {{< brick_intro >}}

-# Building a Hugo website with stackable content bricks
+# Build a Hugo website with stackable content bricks

 Hugobricks is a free website theme for Hugo.
 It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
 How about this 'intro brick' with a clear call-to-action?
 Stack it on top op image bricks and a pricing table brick and build a complete website in seconds!